So many teeth, so little time. Sure, a hygienist cleans them – but there’s so much more. Play a vital role in patient health.

 Students in the Dental Hygienist program must attend full time.

-Dental Hygienist classes are offered at these Madison College campuses:
+Dental Hygienist classes are offered at the Madison College Truax campus.

 YOUR ADVANTAGES AT MADISON COLLEGE